 Learn about the benefits of becoming a Cambridge school at www.cie.org.uk/startcambridge.
 Email us at info@cie.org.uk to find out how your organisation can register to become a Cambridge school.

 2. Teacher support

 2.1 Support materials

-Syllabuses and examiner reports to cover the last examination series are on the Syllabus and Support Materials DVD, which we send to all Cambridge schools.
-These materials are also on our public website.
+Cambridge syllabuses, past question papers and examiner reports to cover the last examination series are on the Syllabus and Support Materials DVD, which we send to all Cambridge schools.